rexm/ko.promise/README.md

 ## The Problem

-In Knockout-based applications of any significant size, you may find yourself writing a lot of the same boilerplate code - wherein you copy the result of a promise into a `ko.observable`:
+In [Knockout][1]-based applications of any significant size, you may find yourself writing a lot of the same boilerplate code - wherein you copy the result of a promise into a `ko.observable`:

     var myObservable = ko.observable();
     var promiseResult = getSomeResourceAsync();